sharathsl/aws_k8s_youtube_project/README.md

 # Simple terraform project to create aws ec2 instance/subnet in public, create another ec2 instance/subnet in private.
-# Access private instance from public instance, through NAT gateway attached to public internet gateway
+Access private instance from public instance, through NAT gateway attached to public internet gateway Project involves:
-# Project involves
 - Create an VPC
 - Create an internet gateway and attach to vpc
 - Create public and private subnets